PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 Functions for manipulation Cache Hit Rules:

-.. function:: addCacheHitAction(DNSRule, action)
+.. function:: addCacheHitResponseAction(DNSRule, action)

   .. versionadded:: 1.2.0

+  .. versionchanged:: 1.3.0
+    Added the optional parameter ``options``.

-  Add a Rule and Action for Cache Hits to the existing rules.
+  Add a Rule and ResponseAction for Cache Hits to the existing rules.

   :param DNSRule: A DNSRule, e.g. an :func:`allRule` or a compounded bunch of rules using e.g. :func:`AndRule`
   :param action: The action to take
+  :param table options: A table with key: value pairs with options.

+  Options:

+  * ``uuid``: string - UUID to assign to the new rule.
+By default a random UUID is generated for each rule.

 .. function:: mvCacheHitResponseRule(from, to)